 The Subject Site is municipally known as 0 Wyandotte Street East.
-The Subject Site is located north of Wyandotte Street East and south of Riverside Drive East within the East Riverside Planning Area in the City of Windsor (refer to Figure 1.0 - Location Map).
+The Subject Site is located south of Wyandotte Street East, between the future extensions of Clover Avenue and Lublin Avenue within the East Riverside Planning Area in the City of Windsor (refer to Figure 1.0 - Location Map).